 UNDERSTANDING THE DISTINCTION HERETOFORE LOST FOR CENTURIES

-Here in verses 12 through 16 Paul makes use of a conditional clause to instruct the unequally yoked believer as to the necessary condition to maintaining a marriage to an unrepentant person.
-Paul says that the believer unequally yoked in marriage must stay married if, and only if, a specific condition is met.
-The great tragedy is that the church, due to the tradition of men, has misunderstood the condition that must be met for the believer to stay in the marriage to an unbeliever.
+Here in verses 12 through 16 Paul makes use of a conditional clause in his instructions to unequally yoked believers as to the necessary condition to maintaining a marriage to an unrepentant person.
+This conditional clause means that unequally yoked marriages that abide by the clause continue and marriages that do not must divorce.
+Paul says that the believer unequally yoked in marriage must stay married if, and only if, Paul’s condition is met.
+If the condition is not met, then the believer must not remain in the marriage to an unbeliever.